googlemaps/google-maps-services-python/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this library
+title: ''
-label: 'type: feature request, triage me'
+labels: 'type: feature request, triage me'
+assignees: ''

 ---